juanluispaz/ts-sql-query/docs/composing-and-splitting-results.md

-# Composing and splitting results
+# Composing and splitting results (legacy)

+**LEGACY**: This feature will continue to be maintained, but its usage is not recommended, and its functionality will not be extended.
+This functionality is intended to be deprecated in the future when the current code using it is migrated away.
+Use [complex projections](queries/complex-projections.md) or [aggregate as an object array](queries/aggregate-as-object-array.md) instead.

 Sometime you whan to create a result where the content looks like: